A man faked his own death to avoid being prosecuted for raping his stepdaughter, authorities say

 "We didn't believe from day one that he had committed suicide," Ezell said.
 "And so we just continued following what leads we had."

-Investigators discovered that Scott had withdrawn $USD45,000 ($NZD69,356) from his bank account before vanishing.
+Investigators discovered that Scott had withdrawn US$45,000 ($69,356) from his bank account before vanishing.
 There were possible sightings of him reported in Colorado, Mississippi, Nevada and Louisiana.
 But, still, Scott evaded capture.

 Then came Wednesday's announcement that he had been named one of the marshals' "15 Most Wanted" fugitives.
 In a news release, the agency noted that his military experience and knowledge of the outdoors "may enable him to live off the grid."
-The reward for information leading to his arrest was upped to $USD25,000 ($NZD38,531).
+The reward for information leading to his arrest was upped to US$25,000 ($38,531).

 "Jacob Scott stands accused of unspeakable crimes against a child," U.S. Marshals Service Director Donald Washington said in a statement.
 "The Marshals will leave no stone unturned until we bring him to justice."